-- Major parts of the article has been sourced from my academic dissertation submitted to University of Southampton for my MSc., Digital Marketing course.
+- Major parts of the article have been sourced from my academic dissertation submitted to the University of Southampton for my MSc., Digital Marketing course.

 - I am trying to introduce a new concept here that’s in a nascent stage.
 So confusions are bound to happen.

 One year back, I wrote this article on quantified life.
 If an article can change things in life, this was the one for me.
-My professor Mike came to the class and said “You are on to something”.
-It stuck in to me, became my dissertation thesis (obsessive 3 months).
+My professor Mike came to the class and said: “You are on to something”.
+It stuck to me, became my dissertation thesis (obsessive 3 months).

 Not so surprisingly, a large chunk of research on Quantified Self comes from the domains of human-computer interaction and health research.
 So I embarked on a research to find the consumption practices undertaken by quantified selfers.

 My research was focused on the fitness tracking aspect of quantified life – in other words, how people are using apps and devices to track their activities with respect to fitness goals.
 The research paradigm I chose was qualitative research and I took phenomenological interviews of 15 quantified selfers to collect the data.
 The reason I used phenomenology was that it allowed the participants to describe their life experiences with their tracking devices and apps.
 In addition to that, Actor-network theory was used to analyse how the Quantified-Selfers interacted with their trackers and how they created their human-digital assemblages.

 I think it’s dangerous to explain Actor-network theory in this blog post.
 But in short, Actor-network Theory was developed by Michel Callon, Bruno Latour and John Law in the early 80s.
 Actor-network Theory is a distinctive paradigm that allows examination of the influence of non-human actants.
 Let’s say, we can keep this discussion of Actor-network Theory for another post.

 Based on the data I collected, the following notions about quantified selfers cropped as patterns.

 The devices re(define) the definition of ideal self